artificyan/business-communication/assignments/3_email.md

 A week later, you receive the following email (note that you are me@candycrack.ai) from your boss, John Stamos, the director of analytics at CandyCrack.
 This email also includes Kathleen, who is the VP of Marketing and Kim, Benny and Hunter who are the other data analysts under John.
 How will you respond to this email?

 > From: John Stamos <john@candycrack.ai>
 > Date: Wed, Sep 16, 2018 at 11:55 PM
 > Subject: FW: Click-through Rates
-> To: me@candycrack.ai, kim@candycrack.ai, benny@candycrack.ai, Hunter@candycrack.ai
+> To: me@candycrack.ai, kim@candycrack.ai, benny@candycrack.ai, hunter@candycrack.ai
 > ?
 > ———- Forwarded message ———- From: kathleen <kathy@candycrack.ai> Date: Wed, Sep 16, 2015 at 2:05 PM Subject: > Click-through Rates
 > To: John Stamos <John@candycrack.ai>
 > John –
 > I’ve been dealing with a bit of an issue.
 I wanted to let you know that I don’t appreciate your team spreading misinformation regarding our advertising efforts.
 Turns out one of your data analysts has been telling people that our cross-promotional efforts are only half as effective as the advertisements that we show for other titles.
 I’m not sure where this information came from and what, so-called “data” your data-team is using, but the marketing analysts have spent significant amounts of time balancing a number of important factors to optimize, such as how much we get paid for each advertisements.
 The last thing I need is another data analyst undercutting their work behind their back.
 > If you could fix your team, it would be appreciated.
 > Kathy.

 4) PIP: Performance Improvement Plan
 ------